Hierarchically branched diffusion models leverage dataset structure for class-conditional generation

-Importantly, the underlying diffusion process in a branched diffusion model is \textit{identical} to that of a conventional linear model; a branched model is characterized by the explicit definition of branch points which \textit{separate} the responsibility of reverse diffusing different subsets of classes and times into separate branches, where each branch is predicted by a different head of a multi-task neural network.
+\textbf{Importantly}, the underlying diffusion process and subsequent mathematical properties in a branched diffusion model are directly inherited from and \textit{identical} to those of a conventional linear model.
+A branched model is characterized by the explicit branch points which \textit{separate} the learning of reverse diffusing different subsets of classes and times into separate branches, where each branch is predicted by a different head of a multi-task neural network.

-\subsection{A novel way to perform class-conditional generation}
+\textbf{3.1 A novel way to perform class-conditional generation}

 Branched diffusion models are a completely novel way to perform class-conditional diffusion.
-Instead of relying on external classifiers or labels as auxiliary neural-network inputs, a branched diffusion model generates data of a specific class simply by reverse diffusing down the appropriate branches.
+Instead of relying on external classifiers or auxiliary labels as network inputs, a branched diffusion model generates data of a specific class simply by reverse diffusing down the appropriate branches.

-We demonstrate branched diffusion models on several datasets of different data modalities: 1) MNIST handwritten-digit images \cite{lecun2010mnist}; 2) a tabular dataset of several features for the 26 English letters in various fonts \cite{Frey1991}; 3) a real-world, large scientific dataset of single-cell RNA-seq, measuring the gene expression levels of many blood cell types in COVID-19 patients, influenza patients, and healthy donors \cite{Lee2020}; and 4) ZINC250K, a large dataset of 250K real drug-like molecules \cite{Irwin2012}.
-We trained continuous-time (i.e. SDE-based \cite{Song2021}) branched diffusion models for all datasets.
-The branching structure was inferred by our branch-point discovery algorithm (Supplementary Tables \ref{supptab:mnist-branchdef}--\ref{supptab:scrna-branchdef-015}, Supplementary Methods Section \ref{suppmeth:branchdefs}).
-We verified that our MNIST model could generate high-quality digits conditioned on their class (Supplementary Figure \ref{suppfig:mnist-ex}).
+We demonstrate branched diffusion models on several datasets of different data modalities: 1) MNIST handwritten-digit images \citep{lecun2010mnist}; 2) a tabular dataset of several features for the 26 English letters in various fonts \citep{Frey1991}; 3) a real-world, large scientific dataset of single-cell RNA-seq, measuring the gene expression levels of many blood cell types in COVID-19 patients, influenza patients, and healthy donors \citep{Lee2020}; and 4) ZINC250K, a large dataset of 250K real drug-like molecules \citep{Irwin2012}.
+We trained continuous-time (i.e. SDE-based \citep{Song2021}) branched diffusion models for all datasets.
+The branching structure was inferred by our branch-point discovery algorithm (Supplementary Tables \ref{supptab:mnist-branchdef}--\ref{supptab:scrna-branchdef-015}, Appendix \ref{branchdefs}).
+We verified that our MNIST model generated high-quality digits (Supplementary Figure \ref{suppfig:mnist-ex}).
 For our tabular-letter dataset, we followed the procedure in \citet{Kotelnikov2022} to verify that the branched model generated realistic letters that are true to the training data (Supplementary Figure \ref{suppfig:letter-ex}).